permutationlock/libavengraph/README.md

 ### Benchmarks

-To build and run the algorithm benchmarks you will need ~13GB of unused available system RAM and a C compiler that supports C11 atomics.
-An example run command with `gcc` or `clang` on Linux would be:
+To build and run the algorithm benchmarks you will need ~13GB of unused available system RAM.
+To benchmark the threaded algorithms your C compiler must support C11 atomics.
+An example full benchmark run command for `gcc` or `clang` on Linux would be:
 ```
-./build bench -ccflags "-std=c11 -O3 -march=native"
+./build bench -ccflags "-std=c11 -O3 -march=native -DBENCHMARK_THREADED"
 ```
 The benchmarks may take up to a few hours to complete.

-Here are the latest results from my Linux system with `x86_64` Intel N100 processor, compiled using Clang 19.1.7:
+Below are the latest results from my Linux system with `x86_64` Intel N100 processor, compiled using Clang 19.1.7.
+All time values are nanoseconds per plane triangulation of order `n`.

 |     Algorithm |  n=1.0e3  |  n=1.0e4  |  n=1.0e5  |  n=1.0e6  |   n=1.0e7  |
 | ------------- | --------- | --------- | --------- | --------- | ---------- |